Last Updated on

 Phone: +1 201-262-0211

-Why Choose a Dentist that Focuses on Pediatric Patients?
+Why Choose a Dentist Expert in Pediatric Patients? (in 2020)

 Dr Engel holds a speciality license in pediatric dentistry from New Jersey and New York.
 He also has attained sedation certification, which allows for in-office oral sedation options, and he’s on staff at Hackensack University Medical Center.
 As an attending pediatric dentist at HUMC, Dr Engel retains operating room privileges, allowing for an array of treatment modalities and anaesthesia options.